Home page Forum Classified Site Map Services Guidelines Feedback About us Contact us

 Foramen cecum

-Between the crista galli and the crest of the frontal bone is small aperture, the foramen cecum.
+Between the crista galli and the crest of the frontal bone is a small aperture, the foramen cecum.
 In 85 % of the subjects, it is closed.
 While in 15% subjects, it is patent or open for the passage of vein of nose which drains into superior sagittal sinus.

-Importance of foramen cecum is that the infection can travel easily from the nose to the venous sinus of the brain.
+The importance of foramen cecum is that the infection can travel easily from the nose to the venous sinus of the brain.

 Cribriform plate of the ethmoid: